rudderfeet/ender-3-s1-klipper/README.md

 - Added reflectix insulation under the bed for more efficient heating
 - Added a soft enclosure from Amazon and put a rigged a fan with filter on the side to deal with filament fumes

-<b>Current Status as of 2/4/2024:</b>
+<b>Current Status as of 2/14/2024:</b>
-- Overall, Klipper and Mainsail are working great on my Raspberry Pi 3B - I'm happy with double the stock speeds using PLA, PETG, ABS, ASA, PA and PC without loss of quality or layer adhesion.
+- Overall, Klipper and Mainsail are working great on my Raspberry Pi 3B - I'm happy with roughly double the stock speeds using PLA, PETG, ABS, ASA, PA and PC without loss of quality or layer adhesion.
 I haven't increased TPU speeds because layer adhesion is even more important with flexible materials for functional prints like camping chair feet and protective hardware covers
 - The PID tunes of my hotend and bed are working well
 - The tuned pressure advance value is working well
 - The hardware retraction values seems pretty good in combination with pressure advance.
 I did both of these calibrations back-to-back a couple times